This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 1. Discover the Capital, Panjim

-Yes, the beaches and ocean are beautiful – but so is the rest of Goa, especially the old parts of the state capital Panjim (also known as Panaji).
-Goa was formerly a Portuguese territory, and still retains some colonial influences.
-The unique mix of Indian and Portuguese culture that envelopes Goa can be experiences first hand while walking through the streets of Panjim, where seemingly ancient basilicas stand beside colorful Indian homes.
+Yes, the beaches and ocean are beautiful.
+But there are also so many more beautiful places to visit in Goa!
+Especially the old parts of the state capital Panjim (also known as Panaji).
+Goa was formerly a Portuguese territory and still retains some colonial influences.
+The unique mix of Indian and Portuguese culture that envelopes so many Goa destinations is on display in Panjim.
+Ancient basilicas stand beside colorful Indian homes for some of the best in Goa sightseeing.

-One of the most serene places that I walked through was Fontainhas, the old Latin Quarter that is reminiscent of a hybridized Mediterranean city.
-The small winding streets of Fontainhas are lined with Portuguese villas that have been turned into boutique hotels, cafes and galleries, but resplendent in their original colors of pale blues, greens and yellows.
-Once again showcasing the mix of cultures, these buildings that have been well maintained in their Portuguese architectural forms on the outside, boast the influence of Goa’s local culture on the inside, with prints of famous local artist Mario Miranda adorning the walls, and traditional food being served in cafes.
+One of the most serene places to visit in Goa is Fontainhas, the old Latin Quarter that is reminiscent of a hybridized Mediterranean city.
+The small winding streets of Fontainhas are lined with Portuguese villas that have been turned into boutique hotels, cafes, and galleries, resplendent in their original colors of pale blues, greens, and yellows.
+Showcasing the mix of cultures, these Goa destinations have been well maintained in their Portuguese architectural forms on the outside.
+Inside, they boast the influence of Goa’s local culture.
+Prints of famous local artist Mario Miranda adorn the walls and traditional food is served in cafes.

-As an amateur, Fontainhas is easily my favorite place to take pictures in Panjim, and it’s been an amazing setting for some of my more “artsy” clicks.
+As an amateur, Fontainhas is easily my favorite place to take pictures in Panjim.
+It’s an amazing setting for some of my more “artsy” clicks.

 2. Whisk Yourself Away to Chorao Island

-Even though Chorao island is only 5 kilometers from the capital, it is rarely visited by tourists.
-Getting to Chorao is easy enough, a local ferry from Ribandar village is the quickest way and allows you to appreciate the serene Mandovi river.
+Even though Chorao island is only five kilometers from the capital, it is one of those places to visit in Goa that is rarely frequented by tourists.
+Getting to Chorao is easy enough, the local ferry from Ribandar village is the quickest way.
+And you can appreciate the serene Mandovi river along the way.

-In my opinion, the best way to explore this island is by foot (albeit not when it’s too sunny out), so that you can fully appreciate the colonial Portuguese churches, graveyards and tiny whitewashed houses that make up Chorao village.
-The vintage and sleepy town feels are strong at Chorao, and a day here will leave you with appreciation for the simple life.
-The bird sanctuary that can be navigated by canoe on the tip of this island is a heaven for bird lovers like me, and houses many different species of birds.
-Even though I didn’t see one, the locals promised me there were Goan crocodiles lurking about.
+In my opinion, the best way to explore this island is by foot so that you can fully appreciate the Goa sightseeing with colonial Portuguese churches, graveyards and tiny whitewashed houses that makeup Chorao village.
+If you’re looking for a place to visit in Goa that still has a vintage sleepy town vibe, Chorao is for you.
+Spending a day here will leave you with an appreciation for the simple life.
+The bird sanctuary that can be navigated by canoe on the tip of this island is a heaven for bird lovers like me and houses many different species of birds.
+Even though I didn’t see one, the locals promised me there were Goan crocodiles lurking about!

 3. Explore Grande Island – Underwater!

-While Goa is famous for its abundance of watersports like jet skiing, parasailing and more, not many think of it as a scuba diving destination.
-As a Divemaster at Dive Goa myself (and now you know the reason I moved here), I think experiencing scuba diving in Goa, or better yet, getting certified as an open water diver is a great way to spend a few days.
-Most of the diving in Goa happens off the coast of Grande island, a Portuguese island that is longer inhabited.
-It’s coast is dotted with palm trees on land, and a variety of dive sites in the ocean.
+If you’re looking for adventurous things to do in Goa, there are plenty of water sports like jet-skiing and parasailing.
+But what most people don’t know is that some of the best Goa sightseeing can be done underwater!
+As a Divemaster at Dive Goa myself (and the reason I moved here), I think experiencing scuba diving in Goa, or better yet, getting certified as an open water diver is a great way to spend a few days of your Goa trip.
+Most of the diving in Goa happens off the coast of Grande island, a Portuguese island that is no longer inhabited.
+Its coast is dotted with palm trees on land, a variety of dive sites in the ocean, and is one of Goa’s best places to scuba dive.

-Though tourists often frequent the island for “half-day picnics” or snorkelling tours, diving is often overlooked, even though this is undoubtedly the best way to explore the treasures around the island.
-Catering to those with interests from shipwrecks to reef life, Goa’s shallow waters make for long uninterrupted dives without too much worry about decompression sickness.
-If you’re not yet convinced, just watch an episode of The Blue Planet, and you’ll be itching to experiences the wonders of the underwater world!
+Tourists often frequent the island for “half-day picnics” or snorkeling tours.
+Diving is often overlooked as a thing to do in Goa and it shouldn’t be!
+It is undoubtedly the best way to explore the treasures around the island!
+From shipwrecks to reef life, Goa’s shallow waters make for long uninterrupted dives without too much worry about decompression sickness.
+If you’re looking for more places to visit in Goa, try under the waves!

 4. Skip the Two-Wheelers, Ride the Bus!

-So most tourists rent a scooter or bike minutes within reaching Goa, and use these as their main modes of transport.
-I admit, it’s definitely convenient to have a scooter and zip to a nearby restaurant or pub.
-However, the abundance of two-wheelers in the streets of Goa comes with its own set of problems – think, drunk driving, unfortunate lack-of-balance accidents, getting stopped by the cops for not having a two wheeler license and more.
+Most tourists rent a scooter or bike at the beginning of their Goa trips.
+I admit it’s convenient to have a scooter and zip around to all of the beautiful places to visit in Goa.
+However, the abundance of two-wheelers in the streets of Goa comes with its own set of problems.
+Problems like drunk driving, lack-of-balance accidents, getting stopped by the cops for not having a two-wheeler license and more.
+That can put a real damper on your Goa sightseeing!

 5. Eat Some Serradura

-There’s nothing like a tasty dessert to end a day’s explorations.
+There’s nothing like a tasty dessert to round out a day of Goa sightseeing.
 Serradura is that dessert.
 Serradura is a Portuguese word that translates into “sawdust pudding”, but trust me, it tastes nothing like sawdust.
-Most people come to Goa and try bebinca, a local dessert that consists of layers of coconut in the form of a warm cake.
-While bebinca is delicious, the lesser known locally made serradura is my personal favorite.
-Made of condensed milk, cream and topped with crushed biscuits (hence the sawdust look), this cooling pudding-like dessert is like biting into a piece of heaven.
-A lot of restaurants don’t make it though, as it needs to be consumed fresh and doesn’t keep well.
-I suggest befriending a local restaurateur and asking them to make it for you a day in advance – any true Goan cafe should be able to, as it’s actually quite easy.
-It may seem odd to go to all this trouble simply for dessert, but once you’ve tried serradura, you’ll know it was worth it.
+Made of condensed milk, cream and topped with crushed biscuits, this cooling dessert is like biting into a piece of heaven.
+A lot of restaurants don’t make it, as it needs to be consumed fresh and doesn’t keep well.
+I suggest befriending a local restaurateur and asking them to make it for you a day in advance.
+Any true Goan cafe should be able to, as it’s actually quite easy.
+It may seem odd to go to all this trouble for dessert, but once you’ve tried serradura, you’ll learn that eating serradura is one of the most delicious things to do in Goa.

-Speaking of food, I have to mention Bhatti – a small restaurant in Nerul that is in fact the home of the couple that runs it.
-There’s no menu, only recommendations of the freshest catch of the day, and other staple Goan dishes (xacuti, cafreal etc.) to choose from.
+Speaking of food, I have to mention Bhatti, one of the best places to visit in Goa.
+It’s a small restaurant in Nerul that is also the home of the couple that runs it.
+There are no menus, only the freshest catch of the day and staple Goan dishes like xacuti and cafreal.
 Run by husband and wife, this is a true Goan experience, with authentic local food and just about as close as you can get to eating at a local’s home.

 Did you find this article useful?
 Pin it for later!